Suyog1-18/Purchase-Intent-Prediction/README.md

 - Predict how likely a customer is to make a purchase based on behavioral data.
 - Build a regression model that outputs the **purchase intention** as a percentage.
 - Analyze raw event logs using SQL and use the output as features for ML.
-- Provide a clean and interactive UI for real-time prediction using **Gradio**.

 ---